mrdotb/live_react/guides/installation.md

 ```

 12. To make SSR working with `LiveReact.SSR.NodeJS` in production, you have to add this entry to your `application.ex` supervision tree to run the NodeJS server

+If you don't want SSR in production, you can skip this step.

 ```elixir
 children = [